|Position:||Assistant Coach - Tight Ends/Recruiting Coordinator|

-John Dunn is in his fourth season with Maryland serving as the tight ends coach and recruiting coordinator.
+John Dunn is in his fifth season with Maryland serving as the tight ends coach and recruiting coordinator.

-Under Dunn’s leadership, Maryland has signed a top-35 recruiting class in two of the past three years.
-In addition, for the third consecutive season, Maryland landed a five-star recruit in the 2014 class in local offensive lineman Damian Prince.
+Under Dunn’s leadership, Maryland has signed a top-35 recruiting class in two of the past four years.
+In 2014, Maryland landed a five-star recruit for the third consecutive season with local offensive lineman Damian Prince.

 In 2012 and 2013, both of Dunn’s classes featured the Gatorade Player of the Year in Washington, D.C., (Yannick Ngakoue in 2013 and Albert Reid in 2012) and a five-star recruit (Deon Long in 2013 and Stefon Diggs in 2012).

 Dunn and head coach Randy Edsall have made it a priority to recruit the Maryland/Washington, D.C. area.
-Of the 63 players signed since 2012, 33 have been from the region.
-In 2014, Dunn’s stewardship helped land the top-two players in Maryland according to Rivals.com, Prince and Jesse Aniebonam, a year after landing four of the top seven players in D.C.
+Of the 81 players signed since 2012, 42 have been from the region.
+In 2015, Dunn helped Maryland land the top-ranked defensive lineman in Maryland, Adam MCLean, and the top-ranked offensive lineman in Washington, D.C., Quarvez Boulware.

-This past season, Dunn worked with Dave Stinebaugh, who hauled in 15 receptions for 204 yards and three touchdowns, tied for the second-highest total on the team.
-Dunn also guided true freshman Andrew Isaacs, who saw increased playing time as the season progressed.
+In 2013, Dunn worked with Dave Stinebaugh, who hauled in 15 receptions for 204 yards and three touchdowns, tied for the second-highest total on the team.

 In his first two seasons at Maryland, Dunn tutored Matt Furstenburg, who compiled 46 catches for 554 yards (12.0 avg.) and four touchdowns.
 Furstenburg signed with the Baltimore Ravens during the 2013 offseason.